Suggested links

 For instance, delirium tremens (DTs) are a severe side effect of alcohol withdrawal.
 DTs can cause hallucinations, sudden high blood pressure, seizures, and coma.
 Under medical supervision, however, these symptoms can be mitigated to ensure your safety.

-To Aid In Relapse Prevention
+Medical Detox To Assist In Relapse Prevention

 While some withdrawals may not be life-threatening, the side effects can still be extremely uncomfortable for the patient.
 Additionally, patients may experience strong cravings as one of their withdrawal side effects.